 T I P On a toolbar flyout, the button you select replaces the button that was on the toolbar.
-This arrangement is handy if you are going to be using the same command several times, because the button for the command is readily available and you don't have to open the flyout to select it again.
+This arrangement is handy if you're going to be using the same command several times, because the button for the command is readily available and you don't have to open the flyout to select it again.
 The order of the flyout buttons remains the same, so when you open the Zoom flyout again, the Zoom Window button will be at the top of the list.
-You will need to become familiar with any flyout buttons you use, because the last one used becomes the representative button on the home toolbar.
+You'll need to become familiar with any flyout buttons you use, because the last one used becomes the representative button on the home toolbar.

-The Zoom All command changes the view of your drawing to include special preset parameters.
-We'll look at this command in Chapter 3.
 The behavior of the Zoom flyout on the Standard toolbar is the same as the behavior of flyouts in general.

-N O T E Whenever you start up AutoCAD or LT for a new drawing session, the toolbars are reset and contain the original flyout buttons.
+NOTE Whenever you start up AutoCAD or LT for a new drawing session, the toolbars are reset and contain the original flyout buttons.